randaller/keras-lstm-text-generator/README.md

 - HTML/CSS

 Put all the /www folder to any webserver with PHP to check how it works.
-Folder /lstm contains python code to train your network.
+Folder /lstm contains python code to train your word or character level LSTM networks.
+Convert .h5 files to .bin models using keras.js converter.

 Examples of generated texts: